Ziad-Mid/Instagram-Clone/README.md

+# Notes

+- add your firebase config in 'firebase.js'
+- add your GOOGLE_CLIENT_ID & GOOGLE_CLIENT_SECRET in '.env.local'

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).